Soy Suspenso: History

 is a registered downloads of their music in more than 10 countries around the world such is the case as Germany, India, Spain, Colombia, United States, Australia, New Zealand, Canada, Hungary, Peru.

-The band released their 3rd full-length studio album named "Tiene Que Ser Ahora" worldwide on YouTube, Spotify and many other digital stores on February 28, 2017, also adding Jeronimo Sarmiento to the permanent band line-up.
+The band released their 3rd full-length studio album named "Tiene Que Ser Ahora" worldwide on YouTube, Spotify and many other digital stores on 28 February 2017, also adding Jeronimo Sarmiento to the permanent band line-up.

 In June 2018 the band announced their permanent breakup via Facebook due to creative differences, leaving Omar focused on his solo career as Ace Midas and on his new band Espera A Los Lobos, Jero on his main band Enjoy the Last Sunrise joining Espera A Los Lobos later that year, Pol on his new metalcore band Nativo and the remaining members on other personal projects.

-On June 13, 2018 Omar released his debut solo rap album as Ace Midas called "Alma Mater" on all music platforms.
+On 13 June 2018 Omar released his debut solo rap album as Ace Midas called "Alma Mater" on all music platforms.

-In August 2019 Omar announced a new EP named "La Ilusión de Control" via his new band Espera A Los Lobos along with his ex band mates Jero Sarmiento & Julio César Álvarez.
+In August 2019 Omar announced a new EP named "La Ilusión de Control" via his new band Espera A Los Lobos along with his ex bandmates Jero Sarmiento & Julio César Álvarez.